Skedulo/opentracing-pod-annotator/README.md

 be limited to a subset using the `--namespaces` argument.
 This does mean that the annotator might receive spans from pods that it can't annotate - so namespaced annotators might make sense in that scenario.

+## Deployment

+Currently this needs to run inside Kubernetes with appropriate RBAC permissions.

+`deploy/annotator.yml` is likely to be a reasonable starting point, but you may want to use RoleBindings to restrict the permissions to specific namespaces.